kah-ve/TrafficSignGAN/README.md

 ## Results
 ### (USING FIRST APPROACH, i.e. training with a DCGAN on one class at a time)

 I trained the GAN on the classes I had the most images for as a first step.
-The top 10 classes (link to data can be found at bottom of readme) are as follows in my dataset.
+The top 10 classes (link to data can be found at bottom of this page) are as follows in my dataset.

 **Class 28: 446 images**